qiangs/AFTC_Attitude_Control/README.md

  - Detect actuator faults in rigid-body attitude control systems
  - Estimate combined actuator faults by using a disturbance observer
- - Compensate actuator fault effects in attitude control systems using an adaptive controller taking into account actuator saturation constraints.
+ - Design an adaptive controller to compensate actuator fault effects taking into account actuator saturation constraints.